stepanblyschak/SONiC/doc/sonic_plus/sonic_plus.md

 }
 ```

-SONiC+ application can provide a default configuration.
-It MUST be located in the Docker image path /default_config.json and will be validated against the provided schema.
+SONiC+ application **CAN** provide a default configuration.
+It **MUST** be located in the Docker image path /default_config.json and will be validated against the provided schema.
 For example, The artifitial application above could have the following defaults:
 ```
 {
     "ROUTE_HIT_REPORT": {